 I took this photo at the Bolivia/Peru border in the Andes mountains next to lake Titicaca.
 These ladies were on their way to an after church drinking session at the local park.
 On Sundays afternoons they all stand around or sit on the grass and share large crates of local beer.

-All content on this site copyright Hayden Carlyon Photography 2013.
+All content copyright Hayden Carlyon 2015.
 Contact me at firstname.lastname@example.org